-Many diabetes patients develop skin ulcers on the feet, most often found by the sole of the foot and around the heel.
-Bacteria can cause an infection through small cracks (fissures) that can develop in the dry skin around the heel and on other parts of the foot or through corns, calluses, blisters, hangnails, or ulcers.
-If not treated, the bacterial infection can destroy skin, tissue, and bone or spread throughout the body.
+Many patients with diabetes develop skin ulcers on the feet.
+The wounds are most often found by the sole of the foot and around the heel.
+Bacteria can cause an infection through small cracks (fissures) that can develop in the dry skin around the heel and on other parts of the foot.
+The fissures also can occur through corns, calluses, blisters, hangnails, or ulcers.
+If left untreated, the bacterial infection can destroy skin, tissue, and bone and can even spread throughout the body.

-The ulcers/wounds result from the inflammation and degeneration of peripheral nerves.
+These non-healing wounds result from the inflammation and degeneration of peripheral nerves which can be a complication of diabetes.
 If the foot wound is not treated properly, hospitalization and possibly amputation could result by allowing anaerobic organisms to flourish.
-For patients with diabetes mellitus with accelerated atherosclerosis (hardening of the arteries), their resistance to infection is reduced and the lower extremity amputation rate is increased.
+For patients with diabetes with accelerated atherosclerosis (hardening of the arteries), their resistance to infection is reduced and the lower extremity amputation rate is increased.

 Most hyperbaric oxygen treatment is used as an adjunctive therapy in the management of diabetes complications, particularly diabetic foot ulcers that often result in amputation of toes, feet, or legs.
-Early, aggressive wound care strategies, combined with hyperbaric oxygen therapy treatment, can prevent osteomyelitis (inflammation of bone) and amputations and help improve the quality of life for diabetic patients.
+Early, aggressive wound care strategies, combined with hyperbaric oxygen therapy treatment, can prevent osteomyelitis (inflammation of bone) and amputations and help improve the quality of life for patients with diabetes.

 Chronic, Non-healing Wounds